wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 | SDA  | I2C data line  |
 | SCL  | I2C clock line |

 The default I2C address of the LCD1602 module is 0x27.
+You can change the address by setting the [`i2c-address` attribute](#attributes).

 Note: The I2C configuration simulates a PCF8574T chip that controls the LCD module.
 Normally, you wouldn't have to worry about this as the LiquidCrystal_I2C library takes care of the communication with the chip.